Course List

 -Cx208.jpg)

-**Indirectly refers to companies who solely work to provide services to a provider of electricity, gas, water or communications.
+The Utilities Temporary Traffic Management (TTM) Worker Accreditation course is designed for all workers employed directly, or indirectly, by a Utility organisation that provides basic public needs such as water, gas, electricity and/or communications. **Indirectly refers to companies who solely work to provide services to a provider of electricity, gas, water or communications.

 Students who successfully complete this course will be issues with a Certificate of Completion by CivilEdge, and a plastic 'Utilities TTM' Card by the Department for Infrastructure and Transport (DIT).